uber-web/probe.gl/docs/api-reference/test/make-spy.md

 # makeSpy

+A spy utility that wraps a function.
+The wrapper is invisible: when called the wrapper calls the original function and returns the return value.

+However it also updates certain metadata that can be inspected later, that:
-A simple spy utility that can help you determine if a function or method being tested was actually called, as well as how many times it was called.
+* lets you determine if the wrapped function or method was actually called during exectution of other code.
+* allows you to inspect how many times it was called.

+There are also `restore` and `reset` methods that allows you to reset the test status.

 ## Function